Cheapest fixed energy tariff for summer 2026 (UK guide)

 Monthly direct debit is a budgeting amount.
 The real cost is your usage × unit rate + standing charges.
 If usage changes (working from home, new baby, EV), your balance can drift even on a fixed tariff.

-FAQs: cheapest fixed tariffs after summer 2026
+FAQs: cheapest fixed tariffs for summer 2026

 Is a fixed tariff always cheaper than a variable tariff?